elixir-cldr/cldr_calendars/README.md

 ## Week-based calendars

 Cisco's calendar is an example of a "week-based" calendar.
-Week-based calendars are an example of [fiscal year calendars](https://en.wikipedia.org/wiki/Fiscal_year).
-In `Cldr Calendar`, any calendar that is defined in terms of "first or last day of week of month" is a week-based calendar.
-These calendars have a year of 52 weeks duration except in "leap years" that have 52 weeks.
+Such week-based calendars are examples of [fiscal year calendars](https://en.wikipedia.org/wiki/Fiscal_year).
+In `Cldr Calendar`, any calendar that is defined in terms of "[first | last] [day] of [month]" is a week-based calendar.
+These calendars have a year of 52 weeks duration except in "leap years" that have 53 weeks.

 The most well-known week-based calendar may be the [ISO Week Calendar](https://en.wikipedia.org/wiki/ISO_week_date).
 How would we define that calendar in `Cldr Calendars`?
 Easy!
 ```